 How Heat Pumps Cool

 To cool your home, heat pumps transfer heat from the air inside the home to the outside of your home.
 To perform this function, a heat pump works like a central air conditioning system.
 It has three main components: a compressor, a condenser, and an evaporator coil.
-These parts are responsible for converting the working chemical known as a refrigerant from a gas to a liquid and then back again.
+These parts are responsible for converting the working chemical known as a refrigerant (either R22 or R410A) from a gas to a liquid and then back again.
 The indoor unit, which contains the evaporator coil, removes undesired indoor warmth and humidity from the air.
 The outdoor unit, which contains the condenser and compressor, releases the heat that the indoor unit captured.

 The cycle of cooling begins when the refrigerant arrives at the compressor as a cool, low-pressure gas.
 The compressor then squeezes the refrigerant and packs the molecules of the refrigerant closer together, causing them to increase in temperature.
 The refrigerant leaves the compressor as a hot, high-pressure gas and flows into the condenser.
 In the condensing coil, the refrigerant releases its heat.
 A fan draws outdoor air in through louvers surrounding the outdoor cabinet and blows air across the hot coil.
-As the air blows across the coil, it transfers the heat to the outside air and cools the refrigerant inside the coil.
+As the air blows across the coil, it transfers the heat to the outside air.
+Additionally, cooling the refrigerant inside the coil.